orb-lang/orb/doc/md/lume/lume.md

 The deck should be a way of organizing skeins if it's anything\.

-Right now it jusb\-t loads the shuttle like so many shotgun shells and does nothing else of interest, this also pointlessly conceals the operation of the lume from view\.
+Right now it just loads the shuttle like so many shotgun shells and does nothing else of interest, this also pointlessly conceals the operation of the lume from view\.